 Organization(s): University of Kansas Work Group for Community Health and Development

-Developing Monitoring and Evaluation Frameworks
+Concepts in Developing Monitoring and Evaluation Frameworks

 Explains how to create a plan for routine monitoring and evaluation of a program, how to collect meaningful data, and analyze the results to inform future decisions.